MrLixm/katananodling/doc/INDEX.md

 Those locations are a usual python package whose namespace list all the BaseCustomNode subclasses that can be registered.

+As for SuperTools, CustomNode are version tracked and can be upgraded which made maintenance much easier.
+They work well in a version-controlled pipeline.

+Their biggest issue is that they are defined in Python.
+While Macro made easy for non-technical artist to create tools, CustomNodes will prevent this and will imply some basic python knowledge to iterate tools.

+A solution to this is currently being investigated in issue #1, where we would let users create their node in Katana as usual and just have them run a command to convert them to python.

 # Registering BaseCustomNodes

+Let's start by the end and see what is the entry point in Katana :

 This is achieved via the `registerNodesFor` function of the [../katananodling/loader.py](../katananodling/loader.py) module.